daveism/560-prez/last.md

 - Hurricane summarries: [hurricanes_summary.csv](data/hurricanes_summary.csv)

 ## Getting indivdual storms
-Just run the get_storm_data function with a storm id and you get
+To get any storm in the hurdat2 dataset I created a function in this script [make_storm_datasets.R](make_storm_datasets.R).
+All you need is the storm id you will get:
 - track map
 - wind chart
 - summary data csv